OpenDroneMap/docs/_sources/arguments.rst.txt

 :ref:`gps-accuracy<gps-accuracy>` <positive float>
   Set a value in meters for the GPS Dilution of Precision (DOP) information for all images.
 If your images are tagged with high precision GPS information (RTK), this value will be automatically set accordingly.
 You can use this option to manually set it in case the reconstruction fails.
 Lowering this option can sometimes help control bowling-effects over large areas.
 Default: ``3``

+:ref:`gps-z-offset<gps-z-offset>` <float>
+  Set a GPS offset in meters for the vertical axis (Z) by adding it to the altitude value of the GPS EXIF data.
+This does not change the value of any GCPs.
+This can be useful for example when adjusting from ellipsoidal to orthometric height.
+Default: ``0``

 :ref:`help<help>`
   show this help message and exit